Electoral history of John A. Macdonald: Dominion election, 1874

 ^{1} Prime Minister when election was called; Prime Minister after the election.

 ^{2} Leader of the Opposition when election was called; Leader of the Opposition after the election.

 ^{3} Election returns in 1874 did not require candidates to declare party affiliation.
 Large numbers of candidates did not list a party affiliation.

-Federal election, 1878
+Dominion election, 1878

 In the 1878 election, Macdonald and the Conservatives were returned to government, defeating Alexander Mackenzie and the Liberals.